 Bones

-Softening or weakening of bones (rickets)
+Softening or weakening of bones (rickets) infancy, childhood, and adulthood

 Cystinosis has not been shown to cause infertility in women.
 If you are pregnant, planning on becoming pregnant, or breastfeeding, talk with your doctor about which treatments may be right for you.